 Alcohol use disorder (AUD) is a spectrum of issues involving problem drinking.
-The drinking continues even though it is clearly associated with physical, mental, and social health problems.
+The drinking continues even though it is clearly causing physical, mental, and social health problems.

 The specific cause of AUD is unknown.
 It is often a complex combination of factors, including genetics and environment.

 Factors that may increase the chance of AUD include:

 Symptoms can vary between people.
 The most common signs and symptoms of AUD include:

 Drinking too much alcohol can lead to tolerance.
 As a result, greater amounts of alcohol are needed to reach the same levels of intoxication.